Salvador Ramos: Everything we know about 18-year-old Texas school mass shooter

 “The suspect made entry into the school and as soon as he made entry into the school he started shooting children, teachers, whoever’s in his way,” Christopher Olivarez of the Texas Department of Public Safety said.

-A team composed of elite Border Patrol commandos, county deputies, and local police officers eventually breached the room, with a Border Patrol agent shooting Ramos dead.
+A team composed of elite Border Patrol commandos, county deputies, and local police officers eventually breached the room some 60 minuted later, with a Border Patrol agent shooting Ramos dead.

+The lengthy delay between what Ramos arrived at the school and when officers shot him has prompted intense scrutiny, and Texas state police are reviewing how the response unfolded.

 In addition to the 21 who were killed, Ramos injured another 17 people in the massacre, Texas officials said at a news conference on Wednesday.
 They are all facing non-lethal injuries and are expected to survive.